nahulanbharathy2004-debug/Nahulan-2582434/README.md

 # Nahulan-2582434
 AI-Based Smart Classroom Doubt Assistant
-#  AI-Based Smart Classroom Doubt Assistant
+# 🧠AI-Based Smart Classroom Doubt Assistant

 An offline, privacy-first classroom assistant engineered for university students and educators.
 The application provides instant, multi-modal doubt resolution by coupling a local Large Language Model (LLM) for conceptual explanations with a local Image Generation Model for educational diagrams and visual concept representations.

 ---

-##  Problem Statement
+## 🎯 Problem Statement
 In large university classrooms and self-paced study environments:
 * Students hesitate to interrupt lectures or lack access to 24/7 personalized academic support.
 * Text-only explanations frequently fail to convey complex spatial, structural, and scientific concepts.